tqmai/change-healthcare-takehome-2/README.md

 I used local state in the GameListing component because the rest of the application does not care about this data.
 I personally feel like it is unnecessary extra work to store the "detailsShown" value in a Redux store and have to use actions/reducers to modify that value.

 In the game data, game files have a key called "Id" (instead of "ID").
 I kept the naming convention in state to match that of the imported data.

+I separated the reducers into two files grouped by function.
+This was to make it clearer which actions were related.